satyamdas03/backUpCode/README.md

     **This code provides a comprehensive GUI for financial analysis using a combination of Python libraries and custom modules.
 It integrates real-time data processing, asynchronous operations, and interactive visualizations, making it a powerful tool for analyzing financial data and generating insights.**

+6. The code in the graph_ai.py is the Python script is designed to perform financial sentiment analysis and visualize financial metrics using different types of charts.
+It leverages the VADER (Valence Aware Dictionary and sEntiment Reasoner) sentiment analysis tool from the `nltk` library to analyze financial news or text, extract key financial metrics, and visualize data in various chart formats.

+    ### Key Components of the Code

+    #### Libraries and Modules
+    - **nltk.sentiment.vader.SentimentIntensityAnalyzer**: A tool for analyzing the sentiment of sentences.
+It calculates positive, negative, neutral, and compound sentiment scores.
+    - **matplotlib.pyplot** and **seaborn**: Libraries for creating and customizing charts and plots.
+    - **nltk**: Natural Language Toolkit used for text processing and tokenization.
+    - **re**: Regular expression library used for extracting numerical values from text.

+    ### Detailed Explanation of the Code

+    1. **Setup and Initialization**
+    ```python
+    nltk.download('punkt')
+    nltk.download('vader_lexicon')
+    ```

-6. Finally we are going to merge all the above functions of the agents, tools and tasks to run the code and the get the final output.
+7. Finally we are going to merge all the above functions of the agents, tools and tasks to run the code and the get the final output.

 ## Explanation of the APIs used, and their roles